game, game. repeat.

 Open Interviewing Policy

-Mon 21 September 2015 #leadership
+Mon 21 September 2015 #Leadership

 I’ve been interviewing a lot of people in the past few weeks and I’ve been wondering how they, you know, get 4 hours off in the middle of the work day to interview.
 Fake doctor’s appointment?
 Call in sick?
 No one is paying attention to their office hours?
 WFH that becomes undocumented PTO?
 My guess is its not on the record…they aren’t telling their bosses that they are going on interviews.
 There’s some level of sneaking around.